Day 1: Exercises to Intermediate R Course 2025

 Create a scatter plot showing the relationship between

-(x-axis) and Sepal.Width
+Sepal.Length (x-axis) and Sepal.Width

-(y-axis), with points colored by Species
+(y-axis), with points colored by Species.
+Add appropriate

-labels and use theme_minimal()
+labels and use theme_minimal().

 Exercise 2: Histogram with Faceting

-Create a histogram of Petal.Length
+Create a histogram of Petal.Length, filled by

-, and use facet_wrap()
+Species, and use facet_wrap() to create

 separate plots for each species.
-Use alpha = 0.7
+Use alpha = 0.7 for

 transparency.